belindbl/GIMLI/README.md

 ### 3.1 Prerequisites
 - **Hardware:**
   A computer capable of running the simulator and processing real-time sensor data.
+A NVIDIA 4070 is recommended.
 - **Operating System:**
   Any OS that supports Python and the AILiveSim simulator.
 - **Software Requirements:**